 The chart below reflects overall reporting of suspension/expulsion data in the previous 6 months prior to the reporting period for youth 6-22 y/o.
-The reporting periods are Initial, 6 months, 12 months, 18 months, and discharge.
+The reporting periods are Initial, 6 months, 12 months, 18 months, 24 months, and discharge.
 As reflected in the chart, a number of our youth report having experienced suspensions and/or expulsions, but over time the frequency and duration of suspensions/expulsions does decrease.
 Of note, this is not all paired data (Youth 1 at initial versus Youth 1 at 6 months for instance), but it still reflects a general decrease in overall suspensions/expulsions.

 The chart below reflects overall reporting of suspension/expulsion data in the previous 6 months prior to the reporting period for youth 6-22 y/o.
-This chart represents paired data from Initial to discharge for the 6-22 y/o population (9 total youth).
-These discharged youth were able to maintain at zero suspension/expulsions from intake to discharge (of note: one discharged youth did not report number of suspension/expulsions at initial).
+This chart represents paired data from Initial to Discharge for the 6-22 y/o population (217 total youth).
+Two hundred and fifeteen (215) discharged youth were able to either maintain or improve at zero suspension/expulsions from intake to discharge.